It all happens on the deck.

 Cons: Can retain moisture and still get mildew despite resistance, requires washing.

 The price of the carpeting varies depending on style and size, but I’m sure you can find something affordable.
+Just make sure to regularly clean your pontoon boat carpet to prevent mildew.

 2. Artificial Grass Turf